 This is, I hope, a more helpful version of the handout you might get from your pediatrician.
 So if you ever need a little help figuring out what to offer your toddler at snack time or dinner time, you can simply glance at this.

 Healthy Toddler Food Ideas

 This chart contains the recommended daily intake for healthy foods for toddlers including fruits, vegetables, dairy, whole grains, meat/poultry/fish, legumes/nuts, fats, and iron-rich foods (which are too easy to forget all about even though iron is vital for proper development).
-There are also a few extra tips like a ballpark amount of calories most toddlers consume and notes to remind you that little ones need to eat healthy fats for brain development.
+There are also a few extra tips to help you keep these recommendations in context…because kids are not robots and will never eat exactly like a chart tells you they should!

 How do I know if my toddler is eating enough?